 We plan to stay in the student housing for Malmö University.
 During the summer of 2014, the students stayed at Rönnen (http://www.mah.se/ronnen).
 Each student at Ronnen had their own room.
 The rooms were furnished, with Internet access, and a common kitchen area.
 Rönnen is used by international students at the University.
 Ronnen had washers/dryers on each floor free of charge.
 A signup sheet was used for all students needing to do laundry.

 Students will be provided with a weekly stipend for their meals.
 In addition, some group meals will be provided.

 Additional Items to Consider

-Official transcript required for first-semester transfer students and non-JMU students.
+- Official transcript required for non-JMU and first semester transfer students.